Kajaki (film): Production

 The film was shot on location at Al-Kafrein, Jordan, as a stand-in for Afghanistan.

 Release

 Kajaki premiered on 12 November 2014 at London's Vue Cinema in Leicester Square and was attended by cast, crew and veterans.
 The film was released in the United Kingdom on 28 November 2014 and in the United States on 13 November 2015.

 Reception

 Box office

-Kajaki grossed $7,891 in the United States and Canada and $26,126 in other territories for a worldwide total of $34,017.
+Kajaki grossed $7,891 in the United Kingdom, and $26,126 in other territories for a worldwide total of $34,017.

 Critical response

 On review aggregator Rotten Tomatoes it has an approval rating of 100% based on 29 reviews, with an average rating of 7.6/10.
 The website's critical consensus states: "Kilo Two Bravo honours its fact-based story with an almost unbearably tense drama that captures the horrors -- and the human cost -- of modern warfare."

 Accolades

 At the 2015 BAFTA Scotland Awards (ceremony 15 November 2015) David Elliot won as Best Actor in Film.